-This winter (2011) in Bay City, Michigan, we’ve seen a couple big snow falls and lots of small ones with 1″ to 2″ of accumulation.
-Not enough snow to bother breaking out the snow blower, so I usually shovel it by hand.
+I decided to modify my new plastic snow shovel with G/flex 655 Thickened Epoxy Adhesive.
+This winter (2011) in Bay City, Michigan, we’ve seen a couple of big snowfalls and lots of small ones with 1″ to 2″ of accumulation.
+Not enough snow to bother breaking out the snowblower, so I usually shovel it by hand.
 About 10 years ago I fell in love with the plastic snow shovels that are lightweight and the snow slides off of them easily compared to the metal snow shovels that are heavy and snow clings to stubbornly.
 Continue reading →

-Early last spring I was working for a talented woodworker in a quaint little wood shop in Nashville, Tennessee.
-He showed me a strip built canoe, something I’d never seen before.
+I was inspired to build my first strip-planked dinghy while working for a talented woodworker in a quaint little wood shop in Nashville, Tennessee.
+He showed me a strip-built canoe, something I’d never seen before.
 The wheels in my head started turning.
 I was completely captivated.
 Continue reading →

-We sailors sometimes think of ourselves as adventurers and explorers, self sufficient and capable of handling the vagaries of wind and weather.
+The John Williams Boat Co.
+(JWC) on Mt.
+Desert Island, Maine, recently a set of iakos for the Polynesian voyaging canoe Hôkûle’a, built and maintained for the Polynesian Voyaging Society.
+We sailors sometimes think of ourselves as adventurers and explorers, self-sufficient and capable of handling the vagaries of wind and weather.
 But our view of voyaging includes refrigeration to keep the food and drink cold, sail handling and navigation systems to make sailing easy and safe, and a good dry, comfortable boat so we remain content while sailing to the ends of our own personal world.
 When we compare that to the skills and equipment of early voyagers, it can be almost embarrassing.
 Continue reading →

-Do you sometimes need a replacement part for your boat, home or recreational vehicle and find out its no longer available?
+Why not build what you can’t buy?
+Do you sometimes need a replacement part for your boat, home or recreational vehicle and find out it’s no longer available?
 Discontinued.
 Source unknown.
 Can’t be found.
 Maybe the price borders on insanity or, you need a part that simply does not exist and never did.

 “Okay,” you say, “I need it, can’t get it, my only option is to make it.”
 Continue reading →

-The Apprenticeshop in Rockland, Maine, teaches students decision-making skills, care, patience, forethought and responsibility through traditional boatbuilding.
+The Apprenticeshop in Rockland, Maine, teaches students decision-making skills, care, patience, forethought, and responsibility through traditional boatbuilding.
 Instructors guide each apprentice through building two to four boats during a two-year apprenticeship.

 The philosophy behind The Apprenticeshop is that learning is best accomplished through direct experience.
-Apprentices in this program learn craftsmanship and problem solving through each step of wooden boat construction from lofting, molds, framing, planking and decking to finish work and rigging.
+Apprentices in this program learn craftsmanship and problem solving through each step of wooden boat construction from lofting, molds, framing, planking, and decking to finish work and rigging.
 Continue reading →

 After earning a B.A. in Philosophy, David Cumming began his craft by restoring lesser furniture (often salvaged) and then trading “up” for better pieces, learning about the nature of furniture construction in the process.
 Continue reading →